 He did have a pension and savings but due to his death being ruled a suicide, it took a long time to access the money, I’m talking many months.

-Our council did not help us much other that give us a wad of £10 Asda vouchers.
+Our council did not help us much other than giving us a wad of £10 Asda vouchers.
 They were terrifying for me to use due to my anxiety not rendering them real money and may not be accepted.
 I was grateful we could still buy some food but it was not enough.

-The community was so generous and immediately after my father went missing, people kept dropping of food.
-Sadly, after his funeral it stopped and we knew couldn’t rely on the kindness of others forever.
+The community was so generous and immediately after my father went missing, people kept dropping off food.
+Sadly, after his funeral, it stopped and we knew couldn’t rely on the kindness of others forever.

 A few moments of routing through your cupboards or some spare pennies on top of your usual grocery shop, can change lives.